vsevkayf/NEHSI/alina.md

 ---
 layout: page
-title: Prof. Victor Novack
+title: Alina Vodonos Zilberg
-permalink: /victor/
+permalink: /alina/
 ---

 Alina is a PhD Candidate in Department of Public Health in Ben Gurion University of